 What are the different types of pregnancy tests I can have?

 Two types of urine pregnancy tests used by FPA are the urine chorionic gonadotrophin (UCG) and the Early Pregnancy Test (EPT).
 We do not to blood testing for pregnancy.

 - The UCG is a presumptive urine test offered to patients whose menstrual cycle is at least two weeks late.
 This test is not as sensitive as the EPT and results are available within the hour.
-There is a‚ no charge for the UCG‚ test.
+There is a $24 fee for the UCG‚ test.